-If that deep-blue river in Hinatuan defines “enchanted”, then Asik-asik Falls is probably the waterfalls version of it, wherein the cascades drip from a seemingly unknown source.
+If that deep-blue river in Hinatuan defines “enchanted”, then Asik-asik Falls is probably the waterfall version of it, wherein the cascades drip from a seemingly unknown source.
 The lush vegetation that covers the entirety of the perpendicular ravine adds mystery as to where the water is coming.
 You will have an impression of multiple springs sprouting from the rock walls, unless you come really close to it.

-Asik-asik Falls does not have the force that defines a majestic waterfalls but it has a mystery that clearly emanates the meaning of enchanted, and, of course, a beauty that defies all others.
+Asik-asik Falls does not have the force that defines a majestic waterfalls, but it has a mystery that clearly emanates the meaning of enchanted, and, of course, a beauty that defies all others.

 How to Get There

 If you are coming from Manila, you can take either Cebu Pacific Air or Philippine Airlines to Cotabato City (CBO).
 Both airlines have daily trips.

 From the Awang Airport in Cotabato City, you can take a trike to the city’s van terminal, and then board a GT Express Van to Midsayap.
 By the way, trike drivers do not observe standard tariff, so the fare would definitely depend on your haggling skills. ₱20 will do if you ride a trike filled with passengers.
 The van fare to Midsayap is ₱60 and travel time may last up to an hour.

 If you are a big group and would like to make a side visit to the Grand Mosque and other interesting spots in Cotabato City, you can opt to take a safer PU (local SUV taxi).
 However, this will cost you ₱300 for a group.

 Direct trips from the airport to Midsayap costs around ₱1000, including the city tour.
 If you’re lucky, your driver will drive you within the MILF territory, passing through multiple MILF checkpoints.
 If that happens, make sure you have your cameras lowered.
 Do not make any eye contact.